data-brain-mind/tutorials/_pages/submitting.md

 Remove the `Gemfile.lock` file if prompted.
 This will create a docker image labeled as `al-folio:latest`.
-Don't use `dockerhub_run.sh`; this may result in issues with missing jekyll dependencies.
+Don't use `dockerhub_run.sh`; this may result in issues with missing jekyll dependencies. -->

-#### Method 2: Using Jekyll Manually
+#### Using Jekyll Manually

-For users wishing to not use a Docker container, you can install Jekyll directly to your computer and build the site using Jekyll directly.
+You can install Jekyll directly to your computer and build the site using Jekyll directly.
 This is done at your own risk, as there are many potential points of error!
 Follow the instructions for rendering the website via the conventional method of `$ bundle exec jekyll serve --future`